Absolutely Fabulous: Europe

 In Portugal, Ab Fab has been shown on RTP2.
 In Serbia, the first series was aired in 1998, through a network of local television stations.
-In 2004 the series was aired in its entirety on B92, while in the Czech Republic all episodes have been shown.
-In North Macedonia, all episodes have been shown a couple of times on Sitel.
-In the Netherlands and Flanders, the series is popular, still being regularly re-broadcast by the VPRO and Canvas, respectively.
+In 2004, the series was aired on B92, while in the Czech Republic, all episodes have been shown.
+In North Macedonia, all episodes have been shown several times on Sitel.
+In the Netherlands and Flanders, the series is popular, and it is still regularly re-broadcast by the VPRO and Canvas, respectively.
 In Sweden, all episodes were first broadcast by SVT, but reruns have later appeared on other channels.
 In Germany, it was broadcast by the Franco-German TV network Arte and gay-oriented channel TIMM.
 In France, before it was rerun on terrestrial TV arte, it was successively premiered on pay TV channel Canal +, cable channel Jimmy, and is now broadcast on France 4.
 In Finland, the series was broadcast by YLE TV1.
 In Estonia, the series was broadcast by ETV.
 In Poland, two series were broadcast by Wizja Jeden, later by TVP3, TVN7 and BBC Entertainment.

 Australia/Oceania

-In Australia, all series were originally shown on the ABC, and on cable on UK.TV, and moved to The Comedy Channel in 2007.
+In Australia, all series were initially shown on the ABC and on cable on UK.TV, and moved to The Comedy Channel in 2007.
 Repeats of the first three series were also shown on the Seven network.
-The ABC continues to show it sporadically and shows Christmas Specials and occasional repeats of series 5 episodes.
+ABC continues to show it sporadically, including Christmas specials and occasional repeats of series five episodes.
 ABC2 also shows repeats of the show.
-As of 6–7 August 2016, the series was shown on Nine Network's sister channel 9Gem to promote the upcoming film adaption.
-In New Zealand all five series were broadcast on TVNZ.
+As of 6–7 August 2016, the series was shown on Nine Network's sister channel 9Gem to promote the upcoming film adaptation.
+All five series were broadcast in New Zealand on TVNZ.
 In India, all five series, including the specials, have been shown on BBC Entertainment.

 North America

 In the United States, Absolutely Fabulous premiered on 24 July 1994 on Comedy Central with a 12-episode marathon.
-It has also been broadcast by some public television stations, but not as part of the PBS program offerings, BBC America, Oxygen Network, and as of 2011, Logo, a gay-oriented channel.
+Some public television stations have also broadcast it, but not as part of the PBS program offerings, in addition to BBC America, Oxygen Network, and as of 2011, Logo, a gay-oriented channel.
 In Canada, the programme has appeared on the BBC Canada, the CBC, The Comedy Network and VisionTV.
-In the United States at April 2021, the entire series is being included with Amazon’s Prime streaming service; while listed slightly differently, e.g., ‘Season 5” adds the final three episodes from 2011 to the British series 5 from 2003-2004, all episodes are available with a Prime membership.
+In the United States in April 2021, the entire series is being included with Amazon’s Prime streaming service; while listed slightly differently, e.g., "Season 5" adds the final three episodes from 2011 to the British series five from 2003 to 2004, all episodes are available with a Prime membership.
 It is also available on the Britbox streaming service.

 Other

 In Israel, some of the series was aired on Yes Plus and on BBC Entertainment.
-In Brazil, all episodes have been aired on Eurochannel & Multishow at late 90's & 2000's beginning, and in 2010's at GNT.
+In Brazil, all episodes were aired on Eurochannel & Multishow in the late 90s & 2000s beginning, and in the 2010s at GNT.